mayarkamali/Patients-Vitals-Augmented/README.md

 The application can be used for Doctors if they don't have much time and are in a hurry to follow up with the case.
 Or used by the patient's family to check on him and know their current physical state.

-## Libraries
+## Libraries and Platforms
+- Unity : a cross-platform game engine
-Vuforia : Vuforia is an augmented reality software development kit for mobile devices that enables the creation of augmented reality applications.
+- Vuforia : an augmented reality software development kit for mobile devices that enables the creation of augmented reality applications.
-Mixamo : a library of thousands of full-body character animations, captured from professional motion actors.
+- Mixamo : a library of thousands of full-body character animations, captured from professional motion actors.
 Used to get the character and its animation.

 ## Project Details: